Anteater-Electric-Racing/aer-documentation/src/firmware/pcc/pcc.md

 `PrechargeState getPrechargeState()`: Returns the current precharge state (undefined, standby, precharge, online, or error).

 `getPrechargeError()`: Returns current error information as an error code.

+`checkSafeTemperature()`: Checks for the temperature of the precharge circuit through two thermistors located on the board.
+Sets precharge start to STATE_DISCHARGE if the temperature threshold is exceeded during precharge.

 ### gpio.cpp